teddbug-S/dupliCat/README.md

            find duplicates using hash table if set to True otherwise uses size_table, using the hash_table is more accurate in conditions where different files have same sizes and quite fast since table is generated using the size table, parameter defaults to `True`.
-           Using the size table is more faster but does not gurrantee accuracy.
+           Using the size table is more faster but does not guarrantee accuracy.

            NOTE: We recommend you use the hash table to avoid lose of data or important files.